The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

-Andrea Bozoki is a Psychiatrist and a Neurologist in Chapel Hill, North Carolina.
+Andrea Bozoki is a Neurologist practicing medicine in Chapel Hill, North Carolina.
 Dr. Bozoki is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Lewy Body Dementia (LBD), Frontotemporal Dementia, Dementia, and Cerebellar Degeneration.
-Dr. Bozoki is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Lewy Body Dementia (LBD), Frontotemporal Dementia, Dementia, and Cerebellar Degeneration.

 What is the definition of Opsoclonus-Myoclonus Syndrome?